Updated August 5th, 2021 by Ben Reynolds

 - Lesson #2: Avoid Companies That Employ Fancy Derivatives

 - Lesson #4: Understand And Assess Counterparty Risk

 - Lesson #5: The Importance Of Management Integrity

 Before diving into some actionable lessons that can be taken away from Enron’s bankruptcy, it will be useful to understand the company’s complicated business model.

 Enron was an American energy company formed in 1985 after the merger of Houston Natural Gas and InterNorth.

 The merger was primarily facilitated by Kenneth Lay, who was Houston Natural Gas’ CEO before the merger was completed.
 Post-merger, Lay served as Enron’s Chairman and CEO for most of its existence.
 Lay was indicted for more than 10 counts of securities and wire fraud after the Enron accounting fraud was exposed.

 Enron made extensive use of commodity derivatives to make money.
-This differs from the use of derivatives by many of the larger oil & gas supermajors because these larger businesses use derivatives primarily to reduce risk – or to hedge, in other words.
-In particular, many energy companies use derivatives to hedge against unwelcome changes in commodity prices.
+This differs from the use of derivatives by many of the larger oil & gas supermajors which use derivatives primarily to reduce risk through hedging against unwelcome changes in commodity prices.

-Enron’s risky, profit-driven derivative activities were encouraged by the economic climate of that time period.
+Enron’s risky, profit-driven derivative activities were encouraged by the economic climate of the time.
 It was a period of deregulation in the financial markets, which allowed companies like Enron to place large, risky bets on the future prices of various commodities.